vicendominguez/dotfiles-chezmoi/README.md

-# Chezmoi: Custom `.bashrc` Setup
+# Chezmoi: Custom dotfiles Setup

-This repository contains a Chezmoi template to generate a customized `.bashrc` file based on `/etc/skel/.bashrc`.
+This repository contains a Chezmoi template to generate a customized `.zshrc` for darwin and a `.bashrc` file based on `/etc/skel/.bashrc` for Linux.
 It removes commented lines and automatically sources additional files like `.shell_aliases` and `.shellrc` if they exist.

 ## Key Features